marcov64/Lsd/Readme.txt

 In Debian or Ubuntu, to make sure you have the correct libraries you can use:

-sudo apt-get install build-essential gdb gnuplot-qt zlib1g-dev tcl8.6-dev tk8.6-dev
+sudo apt-get install build-essential gdb gnuplot-qt zlib1g-dev tcl8.6-dev tk8.6-dev multitail

 In Fedora, CentOS or Red Hat, the equivalent command is:

-sudo yum install gcc-c++ make gdb gnuplot zlib-devel tcl tk tcl-devel tk-devel
+sudo yum install gcc-c++ make gdb gnuplot zlib-devel tcl tk tcl-devel tk-devel multitail

 IN CASE OF PROBLEMS: